rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 MariaDB provides various logs:

-* **Error log**: This contains messages generated at service startup and shutdown, as well as important events (warnings and errors).
+* **Error log**: Contains messages generated at service startup and shutdown and important events (warnings and errors).
 * **Binary log**: This log (in binary format) records all actions that modify database structure or data.
 If you need to restore a database, you will need to restore the backup AND replay the binary log to recover the state of the database before the crash.
 * **Query log**: All client requests are logged here.
-* **Slow requests log**: Slow queries, i.e. those that take longer than a set time to execute, are logged separately in this log.
+* **Slow requests log**: Slow queries, i.e., those that take longer than a set time to execute, are logged separately in this log.
 By analyzing this file, you may be able to take steps to reduce execution time (e.g., by setting up indexes or modifying the client application).

 With the exception of the binary log, these logs are in text format, so they can be used directly!